Nissan bets big on UK with EV battery plant and new crossover | Headlines

 Nissan said its new crossover built in Sunderland, on the Alliance CMF-EV platform shared by partners Renault and Mitsubishi, would be exported to European markets.
 BREXIT

-The rules rise to 55% from 2027 - a crucial detail that would mean an imported battery, which can make up half the vehicle's showroom sale price - would close off the European market to British-based car factories such as Nissan.
-It was not immediately clear if the British government had given any guarantees or incentives for the Nissan investment.
+That requirement rises to 55% from 2027 - a crucial detail that would mean an imported battery, which can make up half the vehicle's showroom sale price, would close off the European market to British-based car factories such as Nissan.
+Nissan said the British government had backed the plan, but did not detail any guarantees or incentives granted.
 The government declined to comment.

 Nissan's Sunderland plant was one of the first in Europe to build electric vehicle batteries, though its stake in the joint venture was bought out by Envision AESC.
-"Our announcement today comes out of lengthy discussions held within our teams, and will greatly accelerate our efforts in Europe to achieve carbon neutrality," Nissan Chief Executive Officer Makoto Uchida said. (editing by John Stonestreet)
+"Our announcement today comes out of lengthy discussions held within our teams, and will greatly accelerate our efforts in Europe to achieve carbon neutrality," Nissan Chief Executive Makoto Uchida said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)